 (c) the deputy presiding judge and the 2 ordinary members.

-(3b) When the Court is constituted under subsection (3a)(c) a reference in section 87 or 88 to the presiding judge shall be read as a reference to the deputy presiding judge.
+(3b) When the Court is constituted under subsection (3a)(c) a reference in section 87 or 88 to the presiding judge is to be read as a reference to the deputy presiding judge.

-(4) The Court is a court of record and shall have an official seal.
+(4) The Court is a court of record and must have an official seal.

-(5) All courts and persons acting judicially shall take judicial notice of the seal of the Court affixed to a document and shall presume that it has been duly so affixed.
+(5) All courts and persons acting judicially must take judicial notice of the seal of the Court affixed to a document and must presume that it has been duly so affixed.

-(6) Where a member of the Court is, or is expected to be, unable to attend to his duties under this Part, whether on account of illness or otherwise, the Chief Justice of Western Australia may appoint a judge to be acting presiding judge, acting deputy presiding judge or an acting ordinary member of the Court, as the case may require, for such period as the Chief Justice determines, and the appointment of the acting member of the Court authorises him to participate in the completion of the hearing and determination of any proceedings that he may be participating in at the expiration of that period so that he holds an appointment as an acting member of the Court during any further period while such hearing and determination are being completed.
+(6) Where a member of the Court is, or is expected to be, unable to attend to the member’s duties under this Part, whether on account of illness or otherwise, the Chief Justice of Western Australia may appoint a judge to be acting presiding judge, acting deputy presiding judge or an acting ordinary member of the Court, as the case may require, for such period as the Chief Justice determines, and the appointment of the acting member of the Court authorises the judge to participate in the completion of the hearing and determination of any proceedings that the judge may be participating in at the expiration of that period so that the judge holds an appointment as an acting member of the Court during any further period while such hearing and determination are being completed.

 (7) Subject to subsection (9), the chief executive officer of the Registrar’s Department is to be the clerk of the Court.